-Definition and warning 3.2 A "circular v-knot" is like a long v-knot, except that it Inserted "that it is" (for line is parametrized by a circle rather than by a long line.
+Definition and warning 3.2 A "circular v-knot" is like a long v-knot, except that it is parametrized by a circle rather than by a long line.
 Unlike the case of usual knots, circular v-knots are not equivalent to long v-knots [54].
 The same applies to w-knots.

-R1s is the "spun" version of R1: kinks can be spun around, but not removed outright.
+$\frac{39}{12}$ $\frac{22}{12}$ R1^s is the "spun" version of R1: kinks can be spun around, but not removed outright.
 See Figure 6.

-- $\frac{1}{2}$ Definition and warning 3.3 Long v-knots form a monoid using the concatenation operation #.
-Unlike the case of usual knots, the resulting monoid is not abelian [54]. - 3 The same applies to w-knots.

-5 Remark 3.4 A "Gauss diagram" is a straight "skeleton line" along with signed directed

-- 6 chords (signed "arrows") marked along it (more in [54; 42]).
-Gauss diagrams are in at $\rightarrow$ in - 7 obvious bijection with long v-knot diagrams; the skeleton line of a Gauss diagram Deleted "an" - 8 corresponds to the parameter space of the v-knot, and the arrows correspond to the - 9 crossings, with each arrow heading from the upper strand to the lower strand, marked - 10 by the sign of the relevant crossing:
+- Definition and warning 3.3 Long v-knots form a monoid using the concatenation operation #.
+Unlike the case of usual knots, the resulting monoid is not abelian [54].
+The same applies to w-knots. - 5 Remark 3.4 A "Gauss diagram" is a straight "skeleton line" along with signed directed 6 chords (signed "arrows") marked along it (more in [54; 42]).
+Gauss diagrams are in 7 obvious bijection with long v-knot diagrams; the skeleton line of a Gauss diagram 8 corresponds to the parameter space of the v-knot, and the arrows correspond to the 9 crossings, with each arrow heading from the upper strand to the lower strand, marked 10 by the sign of the relevant crossing: